brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

    - **Studies suck!
 Except these ones.** Fuhrman says that studies that don't take into account certain health factors, such as smoking habits, should be ignored completely....
 Then uses many studies that ignore smoking habits to back up his own points.

    - **Eat as much as you want!
 But not really.** Fuhrman says that on his diet, you can eat as much as you want—no measuring, no worrying about portions, no fasting, no restricting your caloric intake...
 Then, just a little while later, he warns you multiple times to never eat until you feel full.
 In fact, you apparently should never be aware of your stomach at all.
 Side note: he says that you should never be aware of any of your organs...
-I guess Dr Furhman has never exercised hard and felt his heart or lungs?.
+I guess Dr Fuhrman has never exercised hard and felt his heart or lungs?.
 A little after that, he says you should eat as many nuts and seeds as you want...
 But never snack on them, or you'll eat too much.

    - **Never feel hungry!
 Except when you do.** Fuhrman says that on his diet, you'll _never_ feel hungry...
 Then, a few pages later, he laughs about how after a big dinner of veggies, he woke up the following morning feeling incredibly famished.
 How fun!